guilhermedjr/DJ/README.md

 :mortar_board: Graduated as a in Analysis and Development of Systems, at Etec Aristóteles Ferreira (2018 - 2020)

-## Companies for which I carried out projects
+## Notable companies for which I carried out projects

 <p>
    <img src=".github/b3.png" width="64" height="64"/>